Azmi Mahafzah

 Azmi Mahafzah is the Jordanian Minister of Education and Minister of Higher Education and Scientific Research.
 He was appointed as minister on 27 October 2022.

 Education

 Mahafzah holds a Doctor of Medicine (1977) from the University of Damascus and a Doctor of Philosophy in Microbiology and Immunology (1984) from the American University of Beirut.

+Career

+Since 1984, Mahafzah has worked as a lecturer and since 2009 as professor at the University of Jordan.
+Additionally, he held several positions at Jordan University Hospital from 1989 until 2013.
+From 2010 until 2013, he served as Dean of the Faculty of Medicine.

+In 2013, Mahafzah was appointed Vice President for Scientific Faculties and in 2016, he became President of the University of Jordan.

+In June 2018, he was appointed Minister of Education and additionally, he became Minister of Higher Education and Scientific Research in October.

+In November 2018, he resigned as minister.

+Since 27 October 2022, he has been Minister of Education and Minister of Higher Education and Scientific Research.